cablehead/stacks/README.md

 - Create a new stack

-- Restore filter

 - Add a fork action for stacks

 - Rework store_copy_to_clipboard to ignore the clipboard write

 - on Delete:
+    - make sure parent stack's last_touched is being bumped
     - it'd be nice to animate the parent stack moving to the top of the list
-    - need to use lastKnown's last_touched to work out how to refocus

 - Edit a stack name
     - Should just be an input field, not a textarea